birc-gsa-2022/project-1-python-team/README.md

 ## Report

+For the linear algorithm we implimented KMP.

 ### Insights you may have had while implementing and comparing the algorithms.

-Andreas and Mailund are both legends.
+Implementing the naive search with build-in function in Python that are implemented in C makes hard to directly compare running times at the tested input sizes.
+Furthermore, it seems like there is some acceleration of the algorithms as it runs.
+While the cause of this largely eludes us, we guess that the hardware/firmware is capable optimizing repeated operations.

 ### Problems encountered if any.

 Indexing is a nightmare as usual.
 KMP should be easy but somehow isn't.
-Johan's Git syncronisation did not work at all.
+Johan's Git syncronization did not work at all.
 But now it is fixed, so hopefully you can also see his TA from now on.

 ### Experiments that verifies the correctness of your implementations.